Nanaimo Regional Transit System

 Regional District of Nanaimo Transit System provides both conventional bus service and special needs paratransit services within the Regional District of Nanaimo in British Columbia, Canada.
 The system, operated by the Regional Transportation Services Department, is jointly funded by BC Transit, the provincial agency responsible for transit services outside Metro Vancouver.

 Services

-There are 17 scheduled bus routes in the region.
+As of 2023, there are 20 scheduled bus routes in the region.
 The transit system operates seven days a week, with reduced service on weekends and holidays.
 All accessible buses are also equipped with bike racks.
 In rural areas the buses can be flagged down, as there are no designated bus stops.
 Passengers who are worried about their personal safety at night can ask the driver to drop them off between regular bus stops.

 Regular routes

-In September 2015, many of the original routes were renumbered so that all the routes between the Prideaux Exchange and Woodgrove Centre would end in a zero.
+In September 2015, many of the original routes were renumbered so that all the routes between the now-superseded Prideaux Exchange in Downtown and Woodgrove Centre would end in a zero.
 Routes 12 and 93 were discontinued due to low ridership, while Route 40 (formerly Route 4) was extended to Woodgrove Centre and its circulation was increased to every 15-30 minutes during peak hours.